 Relevant Personal and Work Experience for Admissions

-Admissions departments may give top consideration to applicants who have demonstrated exceptional quantitative and analytical reasoning capabilities and strong communications skills through work experience.
+Admissions also tend to give extra consideration to applicants who have demonstrated exceptional quantitative and analytical reasoning capabilities and strong communications skills through work experience.
+Data science is a rapidly evolving field, and sometimes the most cutting-edge insights come directly from the coal face rather than cold academic assessments.
 Relevant skills would include:

 - Database administration proficiency